Brucella Species

 MICROBIOLOGY

-• Aerobic, intraceullular Gram-negative coccobacilli [Fig 1] causing brucellosis.
+• Aerobic, intracellular Gram-negative coccobacilli [Fig 1] causing brucellosis.

-• Grows on a variety of media, usually within 24-48h of inoculation.
+• Grows on various media, usually within 24-48h of inoculation.

-• Zoonotic disease, most important species for human infections:
+• Zoonotic disease, the most important species for human infections:

 • B. abortus (cattle, buffalo)